-Graphnet’s Elective Recovery tool within the Population Health Management platform supports trusts to validate, cleanse and manage lists.
-The Elective Recovery tool integrates waiting lists with data from across care settings to provide clinical and operational staff with a clearer, richer view of patients along the perioperative pathway, enabling them to optimise and prioritise waiting lists more effectively, clear bottlenecks in the system and monitor and ensure health equity.
+Graphnet’s Elective Recovery tool within the Population Health Management platform supports trusts to validate, cleanse and manage waiting lists.
+Designed to help with the NHS Elective Recovery Plan, Grpahnet’s Elective Recovery software integrates waiting lists with data from across care settings to provide clinical and operational staff with a clearer, richer view of patients along the perioperative pathway.
+This in turn enables them to optimise and prioritise waiting lists more effectively, clear bottlenecks in the system and monitor and ensure health equity.

 1. Book appointments for all patients in the 78w cohort without a Decision To Admit (DTA):